flenny/ping-flenny-net-hugo/content/post/ssh-into-a-proxmox-lxc-container.md

 {{< figure src="/images/post/logo/proxmox.png" class="img-responsive center-block" alt="Proxmox" >}}

 By default it's not possible to establish a direct SSH connection to a Proxmox LXC container.
 In order to SSH into a container there are two options available.
-Either you attach to the container through Proxmox host or you allow login with password on the specific container.<p class="hey">Type some code here</p>
+Either you attach to the container through Proxmox host or you allow login with password on the specific container.

 ## Option #1: Attach to the container through Proxmox host  ##